-8
+Figure 8: Ram Clock & Output Options

-Step 4: ROM Lookup
+Step 1.4: ROM Lookup

 Navigate to the memory initialization file we created for you, it’s called rom.mif in the project folder, open it up with a text editor, I’m using Notepad++.
 When you open it up, you’ll see it’s a very simple file, fill it up the specific address with the 9 bit information you need to prove yourself in simulation that the system works.
 The solution to the ROM space should be clear on the block below.